dasch-swiss/dsp-ui-lib/docs/how-to-use/action/message.md

 ## Parameters

-### Message type: KuiMessageData or ApiServiceError
+### Message type: DspMessageData or ApiServiceError

 Name | Type | Description
 --- | --- | ---
-message | KuiMessageData, ApiServiceError | This type needs at least a status number (0-511).
+message | DspMessageData, ApiServiceError | This type needs at least a status number (0-511).
 In this case, or if type is ApiServiceError, it takes the default status messages from the list of HTTP status codes <br> (https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

 <hr>